-The following article details out the keys to getting life insurance for marijuana users in 2016.
-Continue reading or save yourself the time and just give us a call to see what we can do for you.
+The following article details out the keys to getting life insurance for marijuana users.

 Life Insurance Approval with Recreational Marijuana Use or Prescription Marijuana Use

 Can you get life insurance if you use marijuana?
-The quick answer is, YES, life insurance is available for marijuana users with or without a prescription.
+The quick answer is,yes, life insurance is available for marijuana users with or without a prescription.
 In other words, recreational marijuana users can obtain life insurance without having to hide their usage.
-Occasional marijuana users, even recreational pot smokers, or those who smoke a joint, or hit the occasional bong, can qualify at a preferred rate class with the right companies.

 Find the Most Marijuana Friendly Life Insurance Carrier

 In the following article we will attempt to point out all the potential roadblocks that a marijuana user buying life insurance will face.
 We realize that a around 12% of the population has smoked marijuana, so there are a lot of you out there.
 However, you do not need to go it alone.
 Our partners are skilled at placing clients that use cannabis with the most appropriate company based on each carriers unique underwriting guidelines.

 What is the key to getting a preferred rate class when using marijuana?